New Isn’t Always Better: The Magic of Refreshing Old Content

 You can’t start refreshing pages randomly, for 3 reasons:

-• Some pages are too recent, and simply need more time to rank
+- Some pages are too recent and simply need more time to rank

-• Some pages have already been refreshed or rewritten, and you don’t want to work on the same page twice in a short period of time
+- Some pages have already been refreshed or rewritten and you don’t want to work on the same page twice in a short period of time

 Having myself performed many content audits, there is no rule when it comes to picking which pages to refresh.
 It will vary wildly from one website to another.
-What I can tell you is that you want to look for all the pages for which relatively small changes will result in a big improvement in performance.
+What I can tell you is that you want to look for all the pages for where relatively small changes will result in a big improvement in performance.

 In a nutshell, target the content that is almost performing well.
 That content is doing just OK and hasn’t hit its full potential.